 ProfessionalsT.
 Robert Zochowski Jr.

-A partner in the Corporate Department, Bob Zochowski is a member of the Finance and Media, Sports & Entertainment Groups and formerly served as co-head of the firm's Finance Practice Group.
-He is recognized as one of the leading securitization lawyers in the country by Chambers USA, The Legal 500, and has also been listed in The Best Lawyers in America for Securitization and Structured Finance Law (New York City) since 2013.
+A partner in the Corporate Department, Bob Zochowski is a member of the Finance and Media, Sports & Entertainment Groups and formerly served as co-head of the firm’s Finance Practice Group.
+He is recognized as one of the leading securitization lawyers in the country by Chambers USA and The Legal 500, and has also been listed in The Best Lawyers in America for Securitization and Structured Finance Law (New York City) since 2013.

 Bob has over 25 years of experience as a financing lawyer, focusing on innovative and specialized finance structures.
 His expertise spans unique securitizations involving esoteric assets, such as films, patent royalties, power plants and hydrocarbon reserves to project financings and other traditional financings.
 He advises a diverse range of clients, including public and private companies, financial institutions and investment funds.
 Bob has extensive experience across a broad array of industries, including energy/infrastructure, media and entertainment, restaurants and technology.

 Some of his recent representations include: